 Does that mean that in smart cities, there are cameras everywhere, surveilling my every move?

 Of course, video surveillance isn't the only way smart city applications can be deployed to make cities safer.
 The beauty of the smart city field is that new applications are always emerging and each is as unique as the cities its meant to serve.
 To prove the point, I'll refer you to a small town in Manitoba that has deployed an application integrating cameras with radar technology to track polar bears and warn the community if a bear is headed their way.
-When the system detects a bear, automated emails alerts are sent to community members in order to reduce unwanted interactions.
+When the system detects a bear, automated emails alerts are sent to community members in order to reduce unwanted interactions between residents and hungry bears.

 Every city has its own security challenges and needs a bespoke set of solutions to address them.
 That’s why we built NearSky.
 We know that we'll never understand all the unique issues that cities face; however, we can provide cities with a tool kit to build solutions to their problem using technology and data.
 The NearSky Platform allows cities to easily design and deploy their own security solutions for less cost and less effort.
 Naturally, we have some suggestions on security applications and some out-of-the-box capabilities like gunshot detection, aggression detection, and wrong way driver detection (see our full list on our Smart City Roadmap).
 But we know that the cities are the real architects.
-Think of our NearSky Platform like an evening out at PaintNite, we'll give you a picture, and all the tools you need to paint that picture, but you might want to paint your own thing, and that’s fine too.
+Think of our NearSky Platform like a Lego Kit, it comes with the pieces and some ideas on what to build, but you might want to build your own thing, and that’s totally fine with us!

 So are smart cities safer cities?